dotnet/docs-maui/docs/get-started/installation.md

 To build, sign, and deploy .NET MAUI apps for iOS, you'll also need:

-- A Mac that is compatible with the latest version of Xcode.
-For more information, see Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/)
+- A Mac that is compatible with Xcode.
+For more information, see Apple's [minimum requirements documentation](https://developer.apple.com/support/xcode/).
-- The latest version of [Xcode](https://developer.apple.com/xcode).
+- A specific version of Xcode, which depends on the version of .NET MAUI that you're using.
+For information, see [Release versions](https://github.com/dotnet/maui/wiki/Release-Versions).
 - An [Apple ID](https://appleid.apple.com/account) and paid [Apple Developer Program](https://developer.apple.com/programs) enrollment.
 An Apple ID is required to deploy apps to devices, and to submit apps to the Apple Store.

 Alternatively, to deploy debug builds of your app directly from Windows to your iOS device with [hot restart](~/ios/hot-restart.md), you'll need: